opensciencegrid/vm-test-runs/README.md

 ### `list-rpm-versions`

-This script is for listing rpm versions installed in an osg-test job output or summarizing across an entire VMU run on osghost.
+This script is for listing rpm versions installed in an osg-test job output or summarizing across an entire VMU run on osg-sw-submit.
 A copy is installed there under `/usr/local/bin`.

 Below are some use cases for reference / appetite whetting.